microsoft/vscode-extension-samples/README.md

 - A gif or screenshot demonstrating its usage
 - Link to a guide on VS Code website, if it has one
 - Listing of used VS Code API and Contribution Points
-- Code of the same style, enforced using TSLint and Prettier
+- Code of the same style, enforced using TSLint

 ## Special Samples